 - have been actively involved in pursuing their respective organisation’s initiatives, achievements and goals for a period of no less than five years

-- confirm that the organisation they represent has fully paid its EPDA membership fees in the current year and for the last five years
+- confirm that the national organisation they represent has fully paid its EPDA membership fees in the current year and for the last five years

 - attend Board meetings as an observer (in the year of the election).